thwalker3/android_device_samsung_gtanotexlwifi/README.md

 * Description

-  This repository is for LineageOS on Samsung Galaxy Tab A (gtaxlwifi)
+  This repository is for LineageOS on Samsung Galaxy Tab A (gtanotexlwifi)

 * How To Build LineageOS for Samsung Galaxy Tab A